14 Northern Territory

 Political parties

 The small size of the urban centres and the almost total lack of any large-scale industrial development has meant that the Labor party has no ‘natural’ base of membership and money.
-[Additionally,] organization of an industrial wing and a branch structure was made difficult by the vast distances, the poor communications and the costs of transport.[23]
+As well, organization of an industrial wing and a branch structure was made difficult by the vast distances, the poor communications and the costs of transport.[29]

 Aboriginal representation in the Legislative Assembly